cyverse/ds-irods-rs-build/README.md

 ### Running the Resource Server

-docker-compose is used to run the iRODS resource server.
+Docker Compose is used to run the iRODS resource server.
 The `docker-compose.yml` file assumes there is a file named `cyverse-secrets.env` in the same directory.
 It should have the following environment variables defined in it.